lilymontague/VisualTalk/ReadME.txt

 Welcome to the documents that make up VisualTalk - a live music visualisation software built in Ableton and Processing.

+NOTE: IT IS MUCH EASIER TO DOWNLOAD AND RUN THIS THROUGH THE ONEDRIVE SUPPORTING DOCUMENTS FOLDER.
+On here, some of the samples will be missing and you have to do a bit of folder management.

 Please follow these steps to get it up and running:

 1- MAKE SURE YOU HAVE ABLETON, PROCESSING 3 AND MAX4LIVE INSTALLED ON YOUR